 All parents are given free access to the child’s “Learning Journey” scrapbook about their child.
 Each child is allocated a key person when they start at Playgroup.
 Your child’s key person will be the person who works with you to make sure that what we provide is right for your child’s particular needs and interests.
 When your child first starts at the setting, she/he will help your child to settle and throughout your child’s time at the setting enabling them to feel secure at Playgroup.
 She/he will help your child to benefit from the setting’s activities.
 The key person will also put together your child’s ‘learning journey’ documenting their activities and achievements.

 Please feel free to discuss any concerns with Playgroup staff.
 We are very keen to continue to develop our positive relationship with parents.
-If, for any reason, you have any complaint, in the first instance please speak to Vicki or the Chairperson.
-We have a complaints procedure which can be seen in the Policy folder in the Cloakroom.
+If, for any reason, you have any complaint, in the first instance please speak to Vicki or the Committee Chairperson.
+We have a complaints procedure which can be seen on our website.

-Parents can make a complaint to Ofsted should they wish on the following number:

-0300 123 1231.
-We value feedback from parents and hold parent/teacher meetings as well as informal opportunities to discuss your child’s progress.
+Parents can make a complaint to Ofsted should they wish at the following: enquiries@ofsted.gov.uk or 0300 123 1231.
+We value feedback from parents and hold parent/teacher events as well as informal opportunities to discuss your child’s progress.
 We distribute a questionnaire every year to obtain parent’s views.

 Our setting recognises parents as the first and most important educators of their children.
 All of the staff see themselves as partners with parents in providing care and education of their child.